google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

        </figcaption>
      </figure>

 1. Reload the page.
+The jQuery and Lodash requests are red, meaning that they were blocked.
    The page still loads and is interactive, so it looks like these resources aren't needed whatsoever!

      <figure>
        <img src="imgs/blockedlibs.png"